Robert MacNeil: Other work

 In director Michael Almereyda's 2000 modern-day adaptation of Hamlet, MacNeil portrayed the Player King, reimagined as a TV news reporter.

 After the September 11 attacks, MacNeil called PBS and offered to help.
 He joined PBS's coverage of the attacks and their aftermath, interviewing reporters and giving his thoughts on the events.

-In 2007, MacNeil hosted the PBS television miniseries America at a Crossroads, which presented independently produced documentaries about the "War on Terrorism".
+In 2007, MacNeil hosted the PBS television miniseries America at a Crossroads, which presented independently produced documentaries about the "war on terrorism".
 The series initially ran from April 15–20, with further episodes later that year.

 In a Sesame Street Special Report, muppet parody of the Iran-Contra scandal, MacNeil investigated a "Cookiegate" incident involving the Cookie Monster.
 In 1998, for Season 29's "Slimey to the Moon" story arc, MacNeil took the role of co-anchor with Kermit the Frog, as Slimey, Oscar the Grouch's pet worm, and four other worms made a landing on the Moon.

 MacNeil chaired the MacDowell Colony's board of directors from 1993 to 2010.
 He was succeeded by Michael Chabon.

 Inspired by his passion for language, he made the nine-part television series The Story of English in 1986 for PBS and the BBC, detailing the development of the English language.
 The Story of English is also a companion book, also produced in 1986.
 The book and the television series were written by MacNeil, Robert McCrum, and William Cran.

-Personal life and death
+Personal life

-MacNeil became a naturalized American citizen in 1997, and became an Order of Canada officer that same year.
+MacNeil became a naturalized U.S. citizen in 1997, and became an Order of Canada officer that same year.
 He was married to Rosemarie Coopland, Jane Doherty, and Donna Nappi Richards MacNeil.
 With Coopland, he was the father of award-winning theatre scenic designer Ian MacNeil.

 MacNeil was known to friends and family as "Robin".

 MacNeil died of natural causes at NewYork-Presbyterian Hospital in Manhattan on April 12, 2024, at the age of 93, confirmed by his daughter Alison MacNeil.
+He had lived at 44 West 77th Street in Manhattan.